VidishaBora912/resume_builder/README.md

 # resume_builder
 RESUME BUILDER project is a user-friendly tool designed to streamline the resume creation process.
 It empowers users to efficiently showcase their skills, experience, and accomplishments.
-Craft a polished and professional resume effortlessly, ensuring you stand out to potential employers.
+People can craft a polished and professional resume effortlessly, ensuring you stand out to potential employers.